nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 1. Ensure you have Java `17` or above installed in your Computer.

-1. Download the latest `clientele+.jar` file from [here](https://github.com/AY2425S1-CS2103T-F14A-3/tp/releases).
+2. Download the latest `ClientelePlus.jar` file from [here](https://github.com/AY2425S1-CS2103T-F14A-3/tp/releases).

-1. Copy the file to the folder you want to use as the _home folder_ for Clientele+.
+3. Copy the file to the folder you want to use as the _home folder_ for Clientele+.

-1. Open a command terminal, `cd` into the folder you put the jar file in, and use the `java -jar clientele+.jar` command to run the application. <br>
+4. Open a command terminal, `cd` into the folder you put the jar file in, and use the `java -jar ClientelePlus.jar` command to run the application. <br>
     A GUI similar to the below should appear in a few seconds
    ![Ui](images/Ui.png)

-1. Type the command in the command box and press `Enter` to execute it. e.g. typing **`help`** and pressing `Enter` will open the help window.<br>
+5. Type the command in the command box and press `Enter` to execute it. e.g. typing **`help`** and pressing `Enter` will open the help window.<br>
    Some example commands you can try:

     * `list` : Lists all clients' contacts.